jkriege2/QuickFit3/extlibs/readme.txt

 This directory contains external dependencies that may not be available on your system.

 If there is a .pri file in this directory for your library that one should solve all your problems.
-So simply include it and you should not need to add other options to your .pro file!
+So simply include it into your project and you should not need to add other options to your .pro file!

-If so, you may use these, according to the information given below:
+There is a script build_dependencies.sh that tries to build all necessary libraries that are NEEDED to compile QuickFit and B040's plugins.
+The libraries will be built (as far as possible) without any external dependencies and in static versions, so compiling QuickFit with these libs should leed to an application that is fully statically linked.

+A note on LAPACK: Some of the external libs may use lapack/blas.
+Currently no dependency and no plugins absolutely NEED any of the two, so they are not part of the dependencies here.
+If you have them on your system, you may use them though by telling the build_dependencies.sh (it asks for them) and setting the quickfit.inc file in the main directory.

+At the end of the file you'll find some additional information on some of the libraries.

 Andor driver:
 ~~~~~~~~~~~~~
   some tool scripts and headers for the Andor Camera SDK (commercial software !!!)
+  If you need to build the andor plugin on win32/MinGW you can use the link library in
+  the directory andor_win32 and also the header file ATMCD32D.H there.
+If you want to
+  build the andor plugin on Linux you need to install the Andor-SDK before, so the libraries
+  are available system-wide